sibelyozgan/sibelyozgan/README.md

 ## Hi 👋, I’m Sibel
 ### A passionate data scientist and computational designer</h3>

-- I'm currently working on the development of a predictive model for Social Media Engagement leveraging Natural Language Processing(NLP) techniques for Feature Engineering
+- ➕ I'm currently working on the development of a predictive model for Social Media Engagement leveraging Natural Language Processing(NLP) techniques for Feature Engineering
-- I have almost 10 years experience in academic research.
+- ➕ I have almost 10 years experience in academic research.
-- My M.Sc. and PhD are in computational design, which affects my logic and approach to data science projects, where I adopt the design-thinking method.
+- ➕ My M.Sc. and PhD are in computational design, which affects my logic and approach to data science projects, where I adopt the design-thinking method.
 I possess the data scientist as well as designer toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.
 I am a creative data story teller and a continuous learner.
-- I’m looking to collaborate on **projects with other data enthusiasts**
+- ➕ I’m looking to collaborate on **projects with other data enthusiasts**
-- Reach me **sozgan@gmail.com**
+- ➕ Reach me **sozgan@gmail.com**
-- Know about my experiences: [LinkedIn](https://www.linkedin.com/in/sibelyozgan/)
+- ➕ Know about my experiences: [LinkedIn](https://www.linkedin.com/in/sibelyozgan/)
-- Interested in my design research / publications / works : visit my [personal website](https://sibelozgan.com)
+- ➕ Interested in my design research | publications | works : visit my [personal website](https://sibelozgan.com)
+- ➕Fun fact: My parents are archeology professors, so I grew up on excavation sites.

 ### Skills